 Q: WHAT MAKES THE CAMINO DIFFERENT FROM THE CATALYST?

 A: The Camino was designed for serious travel and backpacking.
 Built to be as comfortable on the trail as the Catalyst, the Camino features the same internal twin stay framesheet, shoulder straps, hipbelt, roll-top closure, and side pockets you know and love.
-The front panel loader, internal retention straps to hold everything in place, and internal and external zippered mesh pockets allow more organization and easy access.
+The front panel loader, internal retention straps to hold everything in place, and internal zippered mesh split pockets allow more organization and easy access.
 Whether you’re hopping trains and chicken buses or hiking the Camino de Santiago, staying in a hostel or tent, the Camino has you covered from airplane to adventure.

 Q: WHERE DO I STRAP MY SLEEPING PAD?